visualengineers/glyphboard.github.io/_docs/index.md

 ## Getting started

 [Glyphboard](https://github.com/visualengineers/glyphboard) is an open tool for visual analysis of high-dimensional data.
 The prototype was developed at Technische Universität Dresden in cooperation with Mercateo AG, chemmedia AG, and deecoob Technology GmbH as part of the [VANDA project](https://vanda-project.de/).
+If you want to test the application, please visit [glyphboard.mediadesign-tud.de](http://glyphboard.mediadesign-tud.de).

 ### Prerequisites